EOFY offer

 • Bonuses and commissions: Performance-based payments

-• Allowances and loadings: Additional payments that form part of regular earnings
+• Allowances and loadings: Additional payments forming part of regular earnings

 Who is eligible for super guarantee?

-These rules typically apply to your full-time, part-time, and casual employees.
+These rules apply to full-time, part-time, and casual employees.

 • 2022–23: 10.5%